 Prayer plants have nyctinastic movements which means they close up into a ‘praying position’ at night with the leaves drawn in.
 Prayer plants only pray at night and only pray in response to a diurnal change in light and temperature.

-To make your prayer plant ‘pray’ it is important to recreate these change in temperature and light.
+To make your prayer plant ‘pray’ it is important to recreate these changes in temperature and light.

-To entice your prayer plant to draw up its leaves and ‘pray’ each night, locate it in a cooler room which does not typically have lights or lamps illuminating it every night.
+To entice your prayer plant to draw up its leaves and ‘pray’ each night, locate it in a cooler room that does not typically have lights or lamps illuminating it every night.

 Why do Prayer Plants ‘Pray’?

 What is interesting about the nyctinastic movements is that there is no scientific consensus for why the leaves move or ‘pray’ at night.